-- •Who can report?

-- Anyone including students, employees and third parties

-- Need not be the person who is alleged to be the victim of the misconduct

-- •To whom should reports be made?

-- Title IX Coordinator
+- •Who can report? - Anyone including students, employees and third parties - Need not be the person who is alleged to be the victim of the misconduct - •To whom should reports be made? - Title IX Coordinator - District administrator (Principal, AP, Dean of Students) - Any employee with whom the person is comfortable speaking

-- Cooperative administrator

-- Any employee with whom the person is comfortable speaking